 To register for an information session, head to tafensw.edu.au/infofest.
 Students who cannot attend the Information Session please make an online enquiry or contact us on 131 601 for more information about the course!

 There are no information sessions currently scheduled for this course.

-This is an online course.
-You will need to complete approximately 7 hours of online study, each week, for your enrolment duration of 1 year.
+This is a flexible course.
+You will need to attend approximately 8.1 hours of class, over 2-3 days a week, for 52 weeks.

 IS THIS COURSE RIGHT FOR YOU?